 Radiologic Technologist - Associate of Applied Science

-The Radiologic Technology program is approved by the American Registry of Radiologic Technologists (ARRT) and accredited by the Northwest Association of Schools and Colleges.
-When all requirements for the associate degree are completed, the student will be eligible to take the national certification examination administered by the American Registry of Radiologic Technologists.
-Upon successful completion of this examination, the student becomes a Registered Radiologic Technologist, R.T.
-(R) ARRT.
+The Radiologic Technology program is an intensive 18-month program, approved by the American Registry of Radiologic Technologists (ARRT) and accredited by the Northwest Association of Schools and Colleges.
+After successfully completing the program and a national examination, the student becomes a Registered Radiologic Technologist, R.T.
+(R).

 |Radiologic Technology||Associate of Applied Science|